 Hallmarked In 1748

-Hallmarked in London, 1748 by Charles Frederic Kandler, this striking, George II, Antique, Sterling Silver Salver, features wonderful flat chased, four cast and applied feet, engraved crests, and reed borders.
-The salver measures 21.25 inches (54cm) in diameter, and weighs 102.8 troy ounces.
+Hallmarked in London, in 1748 by Charles Frederic Kandler, this exceptional, George II, Antique, Sterling Silver Salver, features wonderful flat chased decoration, four cast and applied feet, engraved crests, and reed borders.
+The salver measures 21.25 inches (54cm) in diameter, by 2.25 inches (6cm) tall and weighs 102.8 troy ounces.
 Kandler's work can be seen in the Hermitage Museum, the Ashmolean Museum and the Victoria and Albert Museum.

 £12,975ADD TO BASKET MORE PHOTOS